pauldijou/redux-act/README.md

 reducer.has(add); // true
 reducer.has(sub); // false
+reducer.has(add.getType()); // true
 ```

 **on(action creator, reduce function) / off(action creator)**

 You can dynamically add and remove actions.
 See the [adding and removing actions](#adding-and-removing-actions) section for more infos.
+You can use either a `redux-act` action creator or a raw string type.

 ### assignAll(actionCreators, stores)